2025 SEASON

 Record: The Chanticleers finished the 2024 season with a 36-25 overall record and a 16-14 record in the Sun Belt Conference.

-Gary Gilmore retired after 29 seasons, and Kevin Schnall, who had been the assistant coach, was named the new head coach.
+Gary Gilmore, Head Coach - retired after 29 seasons, and Kevin Schnall, who had been the assistant coach, was named the new head coach.
 Gilmore was head coach from 1996-2024

 Career Highlights